 What are the benefits of an internship?

-Internships are an excellent way to closely explore a career path that interests you. ¬†In addition to hands-on experience, you gain unique contacts in your field, which may serve you well once you begin your job search. ¬†Internships come in various formats, including paid and unpaid, for credit and not for credit. ¬†Some majors require an internship/practicum, while others simply encourage them. ¬†Some students do several internships.
+Internships are an excellent way to closely explore a career path that interests you.
+In addition to hands-on experience, you gain unique contacts in your field, which may serve you well once you begin your job search.
+Internships come in various formats, including paid and unpaid, for credit and not for credit.
+Some majors require an internship/practicum, while others simply encourage them.
+Completeing several internships is a great way to build your resume and get experience in your area of interest.

 When should I begin looking for an internship?